One of our main goals is to provide post diagnostic support to the clients, relatives and friends.

 Besides counselling the clients and their carers also receive psycho-education as soon as we start working with them.
 This enables them to make informed decisions when developing the care plan.

-We strive to keep them active and connected with their communities.
+We work with their carers in managing behaviours that challenge before situations deteriorate and strive to keep them active and connected with their communities.

 Signposting appropriate services